 The Faculty of Chemistry welcomes students and visitors from all over the world.
 Our aim is to maintain an inspiring international environment.
-Currently, we have almost 50 bilateral agreements with foreign institutions.
-We actively promote international exchange within the Erasmus+ framework, we are involved in the CEEPUS networks and also accept freemovers.
+Currently, we have around 50 bilateral agreements and memoranda with institutions abroad.
+We actively promote international exchange within the Erasmus+ framework, we are involved in the CEEPUS networks, we also accept freemovers, IASTE trainees and other.

-Each year, the faculty accepts many students for traineeships in its labs, supervised by our researchers.
+Each year, the faculty accepts many students for traineeships in its labs, supervised by our academics.
 Has any of our research fields sparked your professional interest?
 Would you like to know more about the traineeship possibilities?
 Do not hesitate to contact our researchers directly or ask our International Office for assistance.
-Trainees are usually accepted all year round (it might be slightly more difficulty in July & August).
+Trainees are usually accepted all year round (however, it might be more difficult in July & August).

 How to apply

 Make sure that your university has a bilateral agreement with FCH BUT and that you were nominated by your faculty coordinator.